tr1s/tris-webpack-boilerplate/README.md

 As you can see when you `npm start` and open up devtools in Chrome then click the console, you'll see that there are two console.logs coming from `script.js` line 1 and 2.
 We can easily see this in our folder structure at `src/scripts/script.js`.
 If we didn't use sourcemaps then devtools would show us these console.logs are coming from our bundled `webpack-bundle.js`, which isn't very helpful.

 Similar case with our styles.
 If you take a look at the `body` element in devtools, you'll see some styles being applied from our `_global.scss` file, and some from our `_typography.scss` file, which are both located in our `src/styles/base/` folder.
 We wouldn't be able to know this if we left out sourcemaps.
-It would just show us the styles came from the bundled `webpack-bundle.css`.
+It would just show us the styles came from our bundled `webpack-bundle.css`.

 ```js
 /* webpack.dev.js */